 What's involved in becoming and Answering the Call Facilitator?

-Once you complete the Facilitator training, you will serve as the Facilitator for the four-session Answering the Call program.
+Once you complete the facilitator training, you will serve as the Facilitator for the five-session Answering the Call program.

 Who should apply to be a facilitator?